tytydraco/yessleep/out/Strange_things_are_happening_at_Miss_Lucys_Restaurant_and_some_customers_never_leave.md

 I turned back to the surly hostess.
 “Okay, can you put us on *the list*?”

-“No. That is *not* how we operate,” Helga snapped.
-“You have to call at least two days before to put your name on *the list.*”
+“No. That is *not* how we operate.
+You have to call at least two days before to put your name on *the list.*”

 “I can’t just tell you my name and have you add it to the list now?”